suavecode/suavecode.github.io/_posts/2016-02-11-Regional_Jet_Optimization.md

 ![2D Sweep](/images/wing_area_v_cruise_altitude_v_fuel_burn_5_steps.png)

 The labeled lines depict the fuel margin (i.e. fraction of the aircraft remaining weight that can be loaded with fuel).
 Positive values indicate a feasible design.
 Fuel burn is shown in the colored contours.
 Note that a smoother plot may be created by changing the number of points in the sweep function, but this will take more time.
-A carpet plot run using 20 points can be seen below.
+A carpet plot run using 400 points on can be seen below.
 A local minimum is now visible.

 ![2D Sweep_20](/images/wing_area_v_cruise_altitude_v_fuel_burn.png)

-Note: If you run this 20 point case yourself you may see messages indicating that a segment did not converge.
+Note: If you run this 400 point case yourself you may see messages indicating that a segment did not converge.
 This is normal and can happen when a mission is run far from a feasible point.
 In this case, it does not have a negative impact on the results.

 ### Optimizing: